-The IWMF and its affiliates support the advancement of knowledge about the pathophysiological basis for the disease Waldenstrom’s macroglobulinemia (WM).
+The International Waldenstrom’s Macroglobulinemia Foundation (IWMF) and its affiliates support the advancement of knowledge about the pathophysiological basis for the disease Waldenstrom macroglobulinemia (WM).
 This goal is accomplished by providing research grants for basic biomedical research into the origins, clinical manifestations, treatments, and potential future cures for WM.

 Since the IWMF is a small non-profit foundation with limited resources and is funded almost entirely by individual members’ donations, our research strategy focuses on the financial support of programs and institutions that contribute to basic scientific research.
 The Foundation does not fund clinical trials.

 History: Because of recent exciting advances in our understanding of the biological basis of WM, the IWMF decided in 2014 to update its research strategy and enlist the cooperation of many of the major players in the WM research community.
 To this end, the IWMF partnered with the Leukemia & Lymphoma Society (LLS) to sponsor a Strategic Research Roadmap Summit in New York City in May 2015.
 The conference agenda was divided into four major topics:

 Signaling – What pathways do WM cells use for communication?

 Immunology/immunotherapy – How can we better use our own immune system to fight WM?